sphinx-doc/sphinx/Doc-3k/library/pickle.rst

    This takes a file-like object to which it will write a pickle data stream.

    If the *protocol* parameter is omitted, protocol 0 is used.
-If *protocol* is specified as a negative value, the highest protocol version will be used.
+If *protocol* is specified as a negative value or :const:`HIGHEST_PROTOCOL`, the highest protocol version will be used.

    .. versionchanged:: 2.3
       Introduced the *protocol* parameter.